karabarrese/whackabat/README.md

 # 🦇 Whack-a-Bat

-A custom PaperMC Minecraft plugin built for a multiplayer party server.
+A custom PaperMC Minecraft plugin built for a multiplayer server.
 Players compete to whack as many bats as possible before time runs out!
-Watch out! bats multiply, and you can stun other players by hitting them with your bat whacker :)
+Watch out! bats multiply, and you can stun other players by hitting them with your bat batter

 First Minecraft plugin!
 Written in Java